 - Galvanic separation of the primary or actuating circuit and load circuits

 - Separation of different load circuits for multi-pole relays

 - Interface between electronic and power circuits

 - Multiple switching operations – time delay, signal condition, among others

 - Serves as an amplifier

-At TE, we manufacture one of the broadest ranges of relay types, including automotive relays, latching (bi-stable) relays and non-latching (monostable) relays, plug-in relays, power relays, reed relays, timer relays, signal relays, general purpose relays, and solid state relays, also known as SSRs.
+At TE, we manufacture one of the broadest ranges of relay types, including automotive high-voltage relays, automotive high-current relays, latching (bi-stable) relays and non-latching (monostable) relays, plug-in relays, power relays, high-frequency relays, reed relays, timer relays, signal relays, protective relays, general purpose relays, and solid state relays, also known as SSRs.

 How Relays Work